Ash7119/WEC-2021-Analysis/README.md

 This analysis is presented by 2 plots:

 ### Stint Degradation: Start vs End
-Plot type: Line Chart
+Plot Type: Line Chart

 ### Stint Degradation vs Stint Length
-Plot type: Scatter Plot
+Plot Type: Scatter Plot

+Axes:
+- X-axis: Stint length (laps)
+- Y-axis: Lap time degradation (end − start) (seconds)
+- Color: Team number

+What does this plot show: The points represent the stints.
+It measues how much time is gained or loss by taking the difference of the first and last lap of the stint.

+Key Insights:
+- Positive values indicate pace loss in the stint
+- Negative value indicate gain in pace in the stint

+Motorsport Value:
+- Optimal stint length decisions
+- Risk assessment for extending stints

 ## Gap Evolution to Leader:
-Plot type: Multi Line Chart
+Plot Type: Multi Line Chart

 Axes:
 - X-axis: Lap number